Why Bay Rising?

 “When we were first dreaming about Bay Rising, we thought, ‘Wouldn’t it be amazing if there was a regional formation of grassroots organizations representing the most impacted communities in the Bay, who did kick-ass base-building, who did kick-ass civic engagement work, and they could be connected and coordinated to have regional political impact.’” – NTanya Lee, founding member of SF Rising

 Bay Rising provides a space for leaders rooted in our communities to develop a shared regional analysis and strategy for healthy, vibrant neighborhoods for all.
 We create regional voter guides, integrate arts and cultural strategy into our organizing, and conduct voter engagement experiments.
-Bay Rising also trains staff and leaders at member-based organizations around the Bay Area to run electoral campaigns, build relationships across the region to support each other, develop and integrate communications strategy through a cohort-based fellowship, and manage sustainable organizations.
+Bay Rising also trains staff and leaders at member-based organizations around the Bay Area to run electoral campaigns, build relationships across the region to support each other, develop and integrate communications strategy, and manage sustainable organizations.

 What the Risings Have Won